Alphabetical List of Collections: C

 Clippings of local items of interest; many of column by Ben Bayonne.
 Oversized.

 Janine A. Collins is a portrait artist who has painted more than three hundred portraits that can be found in collections throughout the United States.
 A portrait of Miss Edith Garland Dupré is housed in Dupré Library at the University of Louisiana at Lafayette.
 This collection consists of 3 prints of her Miss Edith Garland Dupré portrait.
 Also included is a photocopy of a photograph of the first faculty that includes Miss Dupré.
-Donated by the Communications Department at the University of Louisiana at Lafayette and Ms. Janine A. Collins.
+The Communications Department at UL Lafayette and Ms. Janine A. Collins donated this collection.

 Microfilmed colonial records copied from repositories in Europe and North America.
 Drawn from French and Spanish colonial archives, and the British Museum and Public Records Office, the collection focuses on the history of European settlement in the Mississippi Valley, New France, Acadia, Ile Royale, and the French Antilles.

 This collection includes most of the materials listed in Nancy M. Miller Surrey’s Calendar of Manuscripts in Paris Archives and Libraries Relating to the History of the Mississippi Valley to 1803.
 This calendar acts as a comprehensive guide documenting the French experience in the Mississippi Valley.
-To see Surrey's Calendar in electronic form, see "A Guide to French Louisiana Manuscripts: An expanded and revised edition of the 1926 Surrey Calendar with Appendices" from The Historic New Orleans Collection website.
+To see Surrey's Calendar in electronic form, view "A Guide to French Louisiana Manuscripts: An expanded and revised edition of the 1926 Surrey Calendar with Appendices" from The Historic New Orleans Collection.

 Elodie Comeaux was a teacher at Judice High School.
 This collection includes correspondence, writing assignments from her sixth-grade students, and a copy of the Judice High School Scribbler.